ApuliaSoftware/mail_from_claim/README.md

-mail_from_phonecall
+mail_from_claim
 ===================

-Send mail from phonecall
+Send mail from claim